What is Plasma Medicine ?

 Translational Context

-Plasma-based antimicrobial technologies are being evaluated as complementary infection-control strategies rather than replacements for antibiotics.
-All AMR/MDR applications remain investigational and are not FDA-approved for clinical use.
+Plasma technologies are being evaluated as complementary infection control strategies and are not FDA approved for clinical use.

 Wound Healing